ipeterov/strict_types/README.md

 # strict_types
-Repository for `strict_types` lib (consists mostly of one decorator) I created for python that implements strict typing using type-hints.
+This is `strict_types` lib (which consists mostly of one decorator) I created for python that implements strict typing using type-hints.
 It works only with python 3.5 for now, though I think it's pssible to make it work with any version of python using function annotations syntax.

+## Installation
+It's quite typical:
+`pip3 install git+git://github.com/ipeterov/strict_types@maste`

 ## Usage
 You can import it